NATIONAL CRIMINAL DEFENSE COLLEGE

 Biography

-Tara I. Allen is an Associate Professor of Law at Roger Williams University School of Law in Bristol, Rhode Island where she teaches Criminal Law, Criminal Procedure, Evidence and Criminal Trial Practice.
-She is also the director of the law school’s trial team program.
+Tara I. Allen is the Federal Public Defender for the Districts of Massachusetts, New Hampshire, and Rhode Island.
+Prior to this role, she was an Associate Professor of Law at Roger Williams University School of Law in Bristol, Rhode Island where she taught Criminal Law, Criminal Procedure, Evidence and Criminal Trial Practice.

 Prior to academia, Tara was a trial lawyer in Federal Public Defenders Offices in Rhode Island, Pennsylvania and California.
 She was a supervising staff attorney for the U.S. Court of Appeals for the Ninth Circuit, a law clerk in the U.S. Court of Appeals for the Second Circuit, and a judicial intern in the Federal District of Massachusetts.